mosesoak/react-native-conductor/README.md

 You may use the same key on any number of nodes anywhere in the component tree, all of them will receive the styles for that key.

 Best practice note: Your decorated components should still set up their default styles using plain (non-animated) values, not rely on the styles piped in.
 This makes them more readable, and keeps the component renderable elsewhere.
-(The `AnimatedNode_` tags won't do anything if no parent container exists above them.)
+(The `AnimatedNode_` tags won't do anything if no parent conductor exists above them.)

 ## Triggering Animations from Children

 No magic here.
-Your container is a plain React component; use standard techniques.
+Your conductor is a plain React component; use standard techniques.
 (Pass a callback prop, or use an event emitter.)

 ## Passing onComplete to Children